gbongiovi/portfolio/README.md

 ## **About Me**

 I am a Master in Industrial Engineering and Management, passionate about businesses and data.
-Currently working in Finance for a US client, my true passion is transforming raw information into business insights through data!
+I am a Science Manager at the VIS Team, having a professional background at the intersection of administration and research.
+My experience relies on working for US-based clients and at R&D centers such as ISR-UC, CEF.UP and INESC TEC.

 On University level I had completed the following coursework:
-- 92 ECTS (2460h) of [Associate degree subjects];
+- +-109 ECTS (2960h) of [Associate degree subjects];
 - 172.5 ECTS (4657.5h) of [Bachelor degree subjects];
 - 120 ECTS (3240h) of [Master degree subjects].

-As a Data Analyst on the Faculty of Economics on the University of Porto, I was faced with different projects on Human Resources, Finance and Marketing, where I had analyzed different types of data using Excel, SPSS, Python and, more often, R.

-Furthermore, at my master thesis (30 ECTS - 810h), entitled *Estimating Vehicle Occupancy in Public Transportation: The Case Study of Fortaleza*, robust data science methodologies were applied.
-The data was appropriately prepared for processing, where the right processing practices were applied, and models for regression, machine learning, and neural networks were developed.
-The work was evaluated with 18 out of 20.

-**Location:** Portugal (Aveiro - Porto - Lisboa)
+**Location:** Portugal (Coimbra)

 **Email:** gugabongiovi@gmail.com